Who Increases Emergency Department Use? New Insights from the Oregon Health Insurance Experiment: Results

+In this theoretical exercise, our objective is to estimate an alternative allocation scheme that prioritizes those least likely to increase unnecessary ED use, defined as the number of non-emergent ED visits.
+Doing so allows us to describe how the sample selected by such an optimal allocation scheme would compare to the sample of observed lottery winners.
+Again, while this exercise is infeasible from the point of policy-making, we use it to illustrate the value of the heterogeneous effects and verify that, given a well-defined objective, a random assignment scheme may be inferior to one based on the empirical distribution of treatment effects.

 Following \citet{kitagawa2018should}, we first compute the optimal treatment allocation scheme that minimizes the objective function of the number of non-emergent ED utilization using integer programming.
 We constrain the number of people selected by the allocation scheme to be the same number that won the Oregon lottery.
 We then compare the selected sample to the original lottery winners.
 As expected in Table \ref{tab:comp.rule}, the selected sample based on the optimal allocation scheme has substantially lower ex-post ED utilization for non-emergent causes (0.18 fewer visits).
-However, other ED use measures following treatment are also substantially lower.
-The same finding holds for pre-lottery ED use, suggesting that ED use patterns are complex and treatment effects are driven by a population that uses the ED for most of their health care needs, regardless of the type or severity of the medical condition.
+Other ED use measures following treatment are also substantially lower.
+The same finding holds for pre-lottery ED use, suggesting that ED use patterns are complex and treatment effects are driven by a population that uses the ED for most of their health care needs (urgent or non-urgent).
 Comparing the magnitude of pre-and post-randomization ED use outcomes within the same category suggests larger differences between the two samples, indicating that the estimated optimal assignment scheme successfully selects those who react to obtaining coverage by reducing ED usage.
 For instance, the difference in outpatient use between the two samples in the pre-lottery period is 0.24 visits, while the same difference in the post-lottery period is 0.51 visits.